Bee2857/cerberus-client-demo/ch-en.md

 > Tip: Use the runtime timeStamp value because Cerberus server only accepts requests that are sent within 1 minute

-3. We'd like to remove token "qqqwwweeerrr", thus belowing uri will be used:
+3. We'd like to get detailed info of app "testApp1", thus belowing uri will be used:

 > GET /api/app/getApp?appKey=testApp1&type=detail